T-Systems-MMS/hyperledger-avalon-scone/avalon-scone/README.md

      `./generic_client_scone.py --uri "http://avalon-listener:1947" -w "scone-worker-1" --workload_id "secure-transaction" --in_data "100 100 50 50" -o`

-     This input format is (sender_balance, receiver_balance, transfer_amount, discount) If everything goes fine, then you should see the updated balances of sender and receiver.
+     The input format is (sender_balance, receiver_balance, transfer_amount, discount) If everything goes fine, then you should see the updated balances of sender and receiver.

   6. Send work order request with *"scone-openvino"* workload id to SCONE worker *"scone-worker-1"*

      `./generic_client_scone.py --uri "http://avalon-listener:1947" -w "scone-worker-1" --workload_id "scone-openvino" --in_data "car1.jpg" -o`

-     This input 'car1.jpg' is name of one of the hardcoded input images provided in openvino container.
+     The input 'car1.jpg' is name of one of the hardcoded input images provided in openvino container.
 If everything goes fine, then you should see the message asking you to check output in openvino application output folder.

   7. Send work order request with *"scone-hospital-app"* workload id to SCONE worker *"scone-worker-1"*

      `./generic_client_scone.py --uri "http://avalon-listener:1947" -w "scone-worker-1" --workload_id "scone-hospital-app" --in_data "method=add_patient&id=patient_1&fname=Jane&lname=Doe&address='123 Main Street'&city=Richmond&state=Washington&ssn=123-223-2345&email=nr@aaa.com&dob=01/01/2010&contactphone=123-234-3456&drugallergies='Sulpha, Penicillin, Tree Nut'&preexistingconditions='diabetes, hypertension, asthma'&dateadmitted=01/05/2010&insurancedetails='Primera Blue Cross'" -o`

-     This input is patient object in query parameters format along with method name 'add_patient'.
+     The input is patient object in query parameters format along with method name 'add_patient'.
 If everything goes fine, then you should see added patient data echoed back.

      `./generic_client_scone.py --uri "http://avalon-listener:1947" -w "scone-worker-1" --workload_id "scone-hospital-app" --in_data "method=get_patient&id=patient_1" -o`

-     This input is patient id along with method name 'get_patient'.
+     The input is patient id along with method name 'get_patient'.
 If everything goes fine, then you should see added patient data echoed back.

      `./generic_client_scone.py --uri "http://avalon-listener:1947" -w "scone-worker-1" --workload_id "scone-hospital-app" --in_data "method=get_patient_score&id=patient_1" -o`

-     This input is patient id along with method name 'get_patient_score'.
+     The input is patient id along with method name 'get_patient_score'.
 If everything goes fine, then you should see the patients health score as per hospital records.

 ## Adding a new Python Workload